code-distortion/laravel-auto-reg/README.md

 > You can narrow down the results by:
 >
-> - Passing in a specific app. eg. `php artisan auto-reg:list --app=home`
+> - Passing in a specific app. e.g. `php artisan auto-reg:list --app=home`
-> - Passing in a specific file type. eg. `php artisan auto-reg:list --type=config`
+> - Passing in a specific file type. e.g. `php artisan auto-reg:list --type=config`

-> You can also specify how you'd like the results to be grouped. eg. `php artisan auto-reg:list --group-by=type`
+> You can also specify how you'd like the results to be grouped. e.g. `php artisan auto-reg:list --group-by=type`